RuurdBijlsma/vlc-video/README.md

     * `cover-poster` determines if the poster should cover the player or be contained within the player
     * `enable-keys` Enables key binds
     * `enable-scroll` Enables scroll to change volume
-    * `enable-status-text` Enables status icons top right like VLC has (showing when volume changed, seek time, play/pause, etc.)
+    * `enable-status` Enables status icons top right like VLC has (showing when volume changed, seek time, play/pause, etc.)
     * `enable-context-menu` Enables context menu allowing user control over video/audio/subtitle track, and some other VLC features